GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/03_linuxcnc/04_mesa_7i96s_configuration.md

 mesaflash -device 7i96s -addr 192.168.1.121 -write 7i96s_7i77d.bin
 ```

+## Network Configuration

+The Beelink EQR6 mini computer used in our gantry robot system has two Ethernet ports, which allows for a dedicated network connection to the MESA 7I96S board.
+One port is used to connect the PC to the local network, while the other port is used for a direct connection to the MESA card.
+This setup provides isolation and dedicated bandwidth for the real-time communication with the motion control system.

 ## IP Address

 The MESA 7I96S board has three options for setting the IP address: a default IP (`192.168.1.121`), an IP read from the EEPROM, and IP acquisition via the BOOTP network protocol.
 These options are selected using jumpers `W4` and `W5`, located on the bottom left of the board as shown in {numref}`fig:mesa_ip_selection`.